 The depth of the borehole shall extend beyond the depth of shear zone down to the stable ground such as rock or stiff soil beyond the displacement zone to serve as a stable reference datum, a minimum of 3m into the fresh bedrock as directed by the Engineer.
 The borehole diameter shall be sufficiently large to allow insertion of the inclinometer casing and to ensure that the backfill can be accomplished around the entire annulus without leaving voids or soft zones.
 The drilling method shall include measures to prevent borehole caving and the drill hole shall be completely flushed and cleaned to remove cuttings before casing installation.
 The inclinometer casing bottom end of which fixed with the bottom cap shall be centered in the borehole to allow the backfill to completely surround and support the casing.
-The installation shall be carried out so that the casing shall be subjected to minimum distortion.
-Prior to backfilling, the casing shall be oriented so that a pair of grooves is in the expected direction of ground movement.
+The installation shall be oriented so that a pair of grooves is in the expected direction of ground movement.
 The backfilling material shall be non-shrink grout.
 The borehole and inclinometer casing shall be made as vertical as possible to minimize reading errors.
 The guide casing grooves shall be kept clean during the installation process to avoid potential probe-tracking problems.
 After backfilling top cap shall be fixed on the casing.